 The immediate future of Ukraine and Russia will naturally be a key concern.
 We will reflect on the meanings of loss, victory, and peace, and on the war’s impact on Russians’ self-perception and their expectations for the future of their country.
 More broadly, we will consider how Russia’s war has changed the security dynamics in its immediate neighbourhoods—Central Asia, the Black Sea region, and the Western Balkans.

 For Europe, a more active security posture will be essential in the light of deepening frictions between the US and China.
 Russia’s war has already pushed the EU towards a more substantial geopolitical profile.
 We will consider whether and how the EU can also strengthen its role in securing the European continent and articulate a clear position on the Indo-Pacific region.

-The LMC will take place two months before NATO’s Vilnius Summit, where Finland and Sweden will hopefully be welcomed as full members.
+The LMC will take place two months before NATO’s Vilnius Summit, where not only Finland, but hopefully also Sweden will participate as full members.
 Our discussions will centre on NATO’s ability to adapt to a rapidly changing environment and new challenges, on the substantially changed security situation around the Baltic Sea, and on the role of the US in Euro-Atlantic security.

 Russia’s war reaches well beyond our continent and its impact will also be felt in Africa and the Middle East.
 Russia, China, and the US and Europe are all competing for influence in the ‘global south’, albeit using very different approaches.
 Our conference will address a range of regional and global security issues, including food and energy security, climate change, competition for global influence, the impact of Russia’s war, the looming arms race, and the resurgence of the nuclear threat.